launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

 6. [Maintenance](#6-maintenance)

 ## 1. **Introduction**
 This guide will describe how to deploy a new java service using Launch's cli utility `launch-cli`.
 Within this guide, we will deploy necessary infrastructure to host a container application.
-Among the infrastructure, We need to deploy an ECR repository to store the new java containers being built.
-Secrets Manager to host your container's secrets.
+Among the infrastructure, we will deploy an ECR repository to store the new java containers being built.
+Secrets Manager to host your container's secrets with a new customer managed KMS key.
 Finally, it will deploy an ECS cluster to support and serve the new java service.

 High level diagram of the architecture we are going to create in this guide.